iankorf/MCB185-2023/Unit0/README.md

 For "Expiration" you can use any of the values.
 If you don't want to do this again, use the "No expiration" option.

-Click on the "repo" checkbox, which will also check the subordiante boxes.
+Click on the "repo" checkbox, which will also check the subordinate boxes.

 Your personal access token is given to you once.
 Copy it and save it somewhere safe.
 You can never get to this PAT again.
 Ever.
 However, you can generate a